 Once you know what breed of dog and chicken you will use, the next step is proper training.

-If possible, get your dog used to the chickens at a very early age for the best chance of a long and happy life together.
+If possible, get your dog used to the chickens at a very early age for the best chance of long and happy lives together.
 You can still train older dogs, but the process is much easier if you start with a puppy.

 When you first introduce your dogs to your chickens, you will need to move slowly.
 It’s best if you have already taught your dog a few commands, especially “sit.”
-When you go to your coop in the morning to collect eggs, take your dog with you and have it sit quietly while you do your work so it can get familiar with the scent of the coop.
-If you finish your work and the dog remains seated, give it a treat and try the next day.
-If the dog breaks free and tries to chase after the chickens, quickly remove the dog from the pen and try the next day again.
-After a few tries, your dog should catch on and start getting a treat every day.
+When you go to your coop in the morning to collect eggs, take your dog with you, and have them sit quietly while you do your work so they can get familiar with the scent of the coop.
+If you finish your work and your dog remains seated, give them a treat and do it again the next day.

 Once your pet is proficient at the slow introduction, you can move on to the mingling step.
 In this step, you take the dog into the pen while the chickens roam around the yard.
-Slowly walk by each one with your dog, and if your pup behaves peacefully, give it a treat.
-If it starts to bark or chase, yell “No” and remove it from the pen.
-Try it again the next day until your chicken can make it through the pen without your dog barking.
-A leash can help you get control of the situation quickly, especially for the first few days.
+Slowly walk by each one with your dog, and if your pup behaves peacefully, give them a treat.
+If your pup starts to bark or chase, use a stern “No” and offer them appropriate correction.

-It may seem risky, but with plenty of patience and close supervision, you will be able to have your chickens and dog living together happily.
+It may seem risky, but with plenty of patience and close supervision, you can have chickens and dogs living together happily.
 You can even train dogs with a strong prey drive, but we recommend getting plenty of experience before giving it a try.
-We recommend using a leash at first to eliminate danger, but training without it is also important so your dog learns to remain behaved.
-Using the dog breeds with a low prey drive will be the most successful, as most of them will have little interest in chickens but will still protect them by barking at intruders.
+We recommend using a leash and muzzle at first to eliminate danger, but training without it is also important so your dog learns to remain behaved.
+Dog breeds with a low prey drive will be the most successful, as most of them will have little interest in chickens but will still protect them by barking at intruders.